Structural, elastic and thermal properties of cementite (Fe$_3$C) calculated using Modified Embedded Atom Method: Single Element Potentials

 \subsubsection{Energy \vs volume curves}

-Energy variation with respect to volume or nearest neighbor distance is considered an important test of validity of interatomic potentials.
-Here we present the energy \vs volume curves generated by the single element potential for Fe and energy \vs nearest neighbor distance curves generated by the single element potential for C. Fig.~\ref{fig:Fe_EvsnnD} shows the energy \vs volume curve for bcc Fe compared to the curves generated by DFT calculations and experimental data.
+Energy variation with respect to volume or nearest neighbor distance is considered an important test of validity for interatomic potentials.
+Here we present the energy \vs volume curves generated by the single element potential for Fe and energy \vs nearest neighbor distance curves generated by the single element potential for C. Fig.~\ref{fig:Fe_compare} shows the energy \vs volume curve for bcc Fe in comparison with curves generated by DFT calculations as well as using experimental data.
 It is well known that DFT overestimates the cohesive energy.\cite{philipsen1996} Therefore, the DFT curve is shifted vertically by a constant amount to the experimental cohesive energy at the equilibrium volume to aid the comparison of the curves.
 Due to overbinding, the DFT's prediction for the equilibrium volume is underestimated.\cite{Devey2010} Therefore, the DFT curve sits to the left of the experimental curve.
-The experimental curve was constructed from Murnaghan's equation of state\cite{murnaghan1944,murnaghan1967} using the experimental bulk modulus, cohesive energy, and atomic volume listed in Table~\ref{tab:SingleElementProp}.
-We also tested the stability of Fe in several different crystal structures including bcc, fcc and hcp structures as shown in Fig.~\ref{fig:Fe_compare}.
-The Fe MEAM potential correctly predicts that bcc is the most stable structure, as observed in experiment and the first-principles methods.
+The experimental curve was generated through Rose's equation of state \cite{Rose1984} (Eq.~(\ref{eq:rose})) using the experimental bulk modulus, cohesive energy, and atomic volume at equilibrium listed in Table~\ref{tab:1elm_props}.
+We also tested the stability of Fe in several different crystal structures including body-centered cubic (bcc), face-centered cubic (fcc) and hexagonal closed packed (hcp) structures as shown in Fig.~\ref{fig:Fe_compare}.
+The Fe MEAM potential correctly predicts that bcc is the most stable structure, as observed in experiment and by the first-principles methods.
 MEAM predicts that fcc and hcp Fe are much closer in energy and have a larger volume than that calculated from DFT.